intel-analytics/BigDL-2.x/python/nano/example/tensorflow/transfer_learning/Readme.md

 This example describes how BigDL Nano optimizes transfer learning.
 We use cat-vs-dog data sets to train a partial freezen neural network based on Mobile Net V2, and train unfreezen trainable variables through transfer learning.

-This example is migrate from the tensorflow tutorial notebook at https://github.com/tensorflow/docs/blob/r2.4/site/en/tutorials/images/transfer_learning.ipynb
+This example is migrated from the tensorflow tutorial notebook at https://github.com/tensorflow/docs/blob/r2.4/site/en/tutorials/images/transfer_learning.ipynb

 ## Quick Start